 We all use pens nearly every day, especially those of us who work in the corporate world, whether you’re noting down plans for your next deal or signing cheques.

 But it’s not just practicality we look for when using a pen, it should also send out a statement to your associates and clients – a sign that you mean business.
+So, which are the best pen brands to buy?

 Choosing the right one is just like any other accessory, it should feel comfortable, serve its purpose and fit in with your overall look.
 Here we’ve highlighted a few of the best pens on the market so that you can sign off in style.